danglingmind/remote-file-editor/README.md

 To open a file type " $ redit file.txt

-File be get open on your machine with your preferred editor, whenever you modify and save the file it will reflected on your remote as well.
+File will open on your machine with your preferred editor, whenever you modify and save the file it will reflected on your remote as well.